certara/pyDarwin/docs/Example4.rst

     "temp_dir": "u:/pyDarwin/example4/rundir",
     "output_dir": "u:/pyDarwin/example4/output",

-It is recommended that the user set the directories to something appropriate for their enviroment.
-If directories are not set the default is:
+It is recommended that the user set the directories to something appropriate for their environment.
+If directories are not set, the default is:

 ::

 	{user_dir}\pydarwin\{project_name}

-In either case, the folder names are given in the initial and final output to facilitate finding the files and debuggins.
+In either case, the folder names are given in the initial and final output to facilitate finding the files and debugging.

 ::